nodules/susanin/README.md

 Susanin is a routing library which can be used in any JavaScript environments.

-## Usages
+## Getting Started

 * `susanin.js` - uncompressed source code with comments
 * `susanin.min.js` - compressed code

-In browser just include a script file in your document:
+In the browsers just include the file in your document:
 ```html
 <script src="/path/to/susanin.min.js"></script>
 ```